Teeth Whitening in City of London

 “Both you (Catherine) and Mehdi are a genuine pleasure to deal with.
 You have taken the time to explain any issues with my teeth which creates peace of mind because I know what I am paying for and the treatment has been excellent.
 You have also been flexible and understanding when I am busy, an important quality at Linklaters!.”

-If you would like to discuss the best whitening option for you, please book a free cosmetic consultation at your local Smile Hub Clinic:
+If you would like more information please book a free cosmetic consultation at your local Smile Hub Clinic.

 Teeth Whitening FAQs

 If carried out by a trained dental professional, whitening is perfectly safe.
 Based on our review of your oral health we can discuss what options available are available and decide if tooth whitening is appropriate for your teeth.
 With the combined knowledge of your oral health and the products we can develop a treatment plan suitable for you.

 It is illegal for anyone other than Dentists or their teams to carry out teeth whitening.
 Anyone else offering teeth whitening (e.g. beauticians, hairdressers, and salon staff) won’t have the right training and knowledge, could permanently damage your teeth and gums and can’t help you when something goes wrong.
 The products you can buy online or from high street shops often fail to declare the precise chemicals used so it’s very difficult to assess their safety.
 Because of this they should not be considered safe.
 These products won’t produce the same good results you can expect by visiting a Dentist.

 What are the side effects of tooth whitening?

 The most common side effects is gum and tooth sensitivity.
 This will be reviewed as part of your treatment plan and how it can be minimised and managed.
 If you suffer from sensitive teeth generally we may need to consider a lower concentration of gel for your treatment or ask you to alternate your tooth whitening gel with de-sensitising agents.
 Once you stop the tooth whitening process the sensitivity resolves.